kayceesrk/cs3100_m20/README.md

 $ jupyter notebook --ip=0.0.0.0
 ```

-Copy and paste the URL displayed into your browser.
-If you save the changes to
+Copy and paste the diplayed URL that starts with `http://127.0.0.1:8888` into
-the notebook, they are saved locally.
-As you go through the course, you will
+your browser.
+If you save the changes to the notebook, they are saved locally.
-have to do `git pull` in the `cs3100_m20` directory to get the latest updates
+As you go through the course, you will have to do `git pull` in the
-from upstream.
+`cs3100_m20` directory to get the latest updates from upstream.

 ## Linux